Happy married couple consulting with male broker.

 Could a Consumer Buy to Let (CBTL) mortgage help your client?.

-With almost a third of landlords reported to have arrived in the situation 'by accident', it’s not surprising to that hear many people who find themselves with a property to rent out aren’t entirely sure of the finance options available to them.
-Can ‘accidental landlords’ rent out their property whilst continuing to pay their personal mortgage?
-Do they need a full Buy to Let mortgage?
+With almost a third of landlords reported to have arrived in the situation 'by accident', it’s not surprising to hear that many people who find themselves with a property to rent out aren’t entirely sure of the finance options available to them.

-What is a Consumer Buy to Let?
+What is a Consumer Buy to Let mortgage?

-1. They’ve inherited a property
+• They’ve inherited a property

 They may have inherited a property from a family member but they don’t wish to sell it immediately.
 Instead, they can rent it out to generate income, often to cover ongoing costs like maintenance, taxes, or any outstanding mortgage on the property.
 It also gives them the freedom to sell the property or move in themselves later down the line.